Aikhjarto/ESP32_datalogger/README.md

-# Sketch
+# ESP32 Datalogger
-In this project, I realized a temperature measurement for dual heating circuit of a building using an ESP32 to read out 4 DS18B20 temperature sensors, send temperature data via MQTT, and optionally display the result on an ePaper display.
+In this project, I realized a temperature measurement a heating circuit of a building using an ESP32 to read out DS18B20 temperature sensors and mains detectors, send data via MQTT, and optionally display the result on an ePaper, OLED or LCD display.

 As the system should be able to run from a battery, special thought on power consumption was given.